kubewarden/rfc/rfc/0022-policy-lifecycle.md

 The proposed changes aim to address these issues by introducing a new policy lifecycle that includes the following features:

 - Hot reload of policies: The Policy Server will be able to load a new policy without requiring a restart.
-- Policy validation: The Policy Server will validate the policy before loading it, ensuring that it is correctly compiled and can be loaded.
+- Policy validation: The Policy Server will validate the policy before loading it, ensuring correct pre-compilation and loading.
 - Policy status monitoring: The Policy Server will report the status of the policy, indicating whether it was loaded successfully or if an error occurred.
 - Policy versioning: The Policy Server will keep running with a previous version of the policy in case of issues with the latest policy.
 - Policy rollback: The user will be able to rollback to a previous policy version in case of issues with the latest policy.